wessenstam/secretserver/module2/module2.rst

    .. figure:: images/lab-ss-003.png

 #.
 As we will be entering multiple license keys, select Bulk Entry Mode
 #.
-In the license field paste the five license keys provided by your Trainer, they should be in the following format
+In the license field paste the license keys provided by your Trainer, they should be in the following format

    .. figure:: images/lab-ss-002.png